Dre Campbell Farm

 Another great method for getting rid of cucumber beetles organically is companion planting.

-Corn, onions, or broccoli planted alongside or in between rows of cucumbers have been shown to keep away these pests.
+Corn or radishes planted alongside or in between rows of cucumbers have been shown to keep away these beetles.

-Other plants that repel cucumber beetles include nasturtiums, tansy, marigolds, catnip, and radishes.
+Other plants that repel cucumber beetles include nasturtium, tansy, marigold, and catnip.

 17. Row Covers

-The first line of defense is covering your plants with row covers or other barriers to keep these pests out.
+The first line of defense is to cover your plants with floating row covers or other barriers to keep these pests out.

-Row covers act as mini-greenhouses, allowing light and water to seep in for the benefit of the plants while keeping pests at bay.
+Row covers act as mini-greenhouses, allowing light and water to seep in for the benefit of the plants while keeping flying insects at bay.

 Secure the edges to prevent these pests from gaining access to the plants inside.
-However, once flowers begin to appear, remove the covers for the best cross-pollination results.
+However, once flowers begin to appear, remove the covers for pollination to occur.

 18. Trap Crops